 By intentionally exposing yourself to discomfort, you can build up your resilience and develop a mindset that allows you to thrive in difficult situations.

-Comfort and contentment prevent personal growth, so it’s important to learn how to become resilient when faced with difficult situations.
+Comfort and contentment prevent personal growth, so it’s essential to learn how to become resilient when faced with difficult situations.

-Through this resilience, you can form the mindset necessary to take small steps each day to live a more fulfilling life.
+Through this resilience, you can form the mindset necessary to take small daily steps to live a more fulfilling life.

 10. Freedom Is The Ultimate Goal Of Life

 freedom is the ability to do what we want, when we want, without external constraints or limitations.
 This means having enough money and time to do what we want.
-We don’t have to work a specific job or career to make ends meet.
+We don’t have to work a specific job or career to meet ends.

 However, Ravikant also notes that true freedom requires more than just financial and time freedom.
-It also means getting rid of our own limiting beliefs, fears, and doubts, as well as getting rid of external pressures and expectations.
+It also means letting go of our own limiting beliefs, fears, and doubts, as well as external pressures and expectations.

-Achieving freedom in all its forms requires us to be willing to take risks and to pursue our own interests and passions, rather than following the expectations and demands of others.
-This can be challenging, but it is ultimately rewarding, as it allows us to create a life that is truly aligned with our values and priorities.
+Achieving freedom in all its forms requires us to be willing to take risks and pursue our own interests and passions rather than following the expectations and demands of others.
+This can be challenging, but it is ultimately rewarding, as it allows us to create a life that aligns with our values and priorities.

-The author talks about how when he was a kid, he wanted to be free to do anything, but as he got older, he realized that there are things in life that we need to get free from.
+The author talks about how, as a kid, he wanted to be free to do anything, but as he got older, he realized that there are things in life that we need to get free from.

 If you like Book summary you may also like the Quotes Of Naval Ravikant : 101 Quotes And Saying Of Naval Ravikant